bhourigan/ha-nat/README.md

 takes over the routing.
 This happens quickly, so even for the affected AZ a lost NAT will have little affect.
 The other AZ's will remain unaffected and thus the "system" is still up.

+#### IAM Requirements
+There are a few requirements for this to run correctly.
+Firstly, you must utilize the NAT AMI provided by Amazon AWS.
+Should you make a mistake and run on standard Amazon Linux, the nat will simply not work.
+Secondly, the nat instance must run within an IAM role which must have permissions to modify vairous VPC objects such as route tables.
+Here is the basic IAM role permissions set necessary for the HA-NAT.
+Resouce is called out as [ "arn:aws:ec2:::*" ] simply because the vpc object IDS are unknown:
+'''
+{
+  "Statement": [
+    {
+      "Effect": "Allow",
+      "Resource": [
+          "arn:aws:ec2:::*"
+      ],
+      "Action": [
+          "ec2:DescribeAvailabilityZones",
+          "ec2:ModifyInstanceAttribute",
+          "ec2:DescribeInstanceAttribute",
+          "ec2:DescribeRegions",
+          "ec2:ModifyInstanceAttribute",
+          "ec2:ReplaceRoute",
+          "ec2:CreateRoute",
+          "ec2:ReplaceRouteTableAssociation",
+          "ec2:DescribeSubnets",
+          "ec2:DescribeRouteTables"
+      ]
+    }
+  ]
+}
+'''

 #### Details
 The basic idea is as follows:
   1. The NAT instance running this script will operate only on its own VPC.